Transmission/Communication Medium or Channel:

 b) Multimode Optical Fiber.

-• This fiber itself is manufactured with a much smaller diameter than that of multimode fibers, and with substantially lowers density (index of refraction).
+• This fiber itself is manufactured with a much smaller diameter than that of multimode fibers, and with substantially lower density (index of refraction).

 • This uses step-index fiber and a highly focused source of light that limits beams to a small range of angles, all close to the horizontal.

-• The decrease in density results in a critical angle that is close enough to 90 degrees to make the propagation of beams delays are negligible.
+• The decrease in density results in a critical angle that is close enough to 90 degrees to make the propagation of the beam delays negligible.

 • All of the beams arrive at the destination together and can be recombined without distortion to the signal.